This page can also be accessed via www.LakelandTN.gov/seniors.

 The Lakeland Senior Center staff and volunteers are dedicated to enriching the lives of mature adults throughout the community.
 The facility is a gathering place where friends can enjoy camaraderie over a game or a number of other programs, seminars, and special events.

-Seniors are welcome to stop by to participate in scheduled programs or to simply look around and explore the facility for a first-time visit.
+Seniors are welcome to stop by to participate in scheduled programs or to simply look around and explore the facility.
+Click here

 Want to know what's going on at the Center?